 Allografts may contain “stem” cells or MSCs (medicinal signaling cells), which are undifferentiated cells that have the ability to self-replicate and possibly change into specific cell types in the body.
 Exosomes and other signalling factors are also part of biologic allografts.
 These allografts can be injected directly into or near an area of injury.
 Cells have a “homing” ability to go to areas of injury due to signals released by injured cells.
 Once at the site of injury or inflammation they assist in repair of the injury or disease by releasing growth factors and immune modulators that assist in the body’s natural repair process.

 There are thousands of peer-reviewed publications showing successful use of biologic allograft therapy.
 However, most biologic allograft products are not FDA approved.
 The few that are FDA approved are used primarily for wound and orthopedic indications.
-There are many ways in which human cells can be used in research and the clinic and more therapies are becoming possible as the research and development expands in this field. (https://stemcells.nih.gov/info/basics/7.htm)
+There are many ways in which human stem cells can be used in research and the clinic and more therapies are becoming possible as the research and development expands in this field. (https://stemcells.nih.gov/info/basics/7.htm)

 Biologic Allograft Sources